 The introduction of the colored youth in the schools, we are happy to say, was accomplished with general good feeling on the part of both teachers and white children.
 At the Phillips School, at the West End, one or two of the white boys were making a little merry sport at the colored pupils as they came up, but the principal, Mr. Hovey, stayed it at once by the quiet remark: “Is that your politeness to strangers?”… The appearance of the colored children in the heretofore by them unfrequented streets leading to the school houses created a “sensation” among the neighbors, who filled the windows, probably in anticipation of trouble.
 So far as we can hear, there was none, however, in any part of the city.3

-In 1863 the Phillips School moved to a new building on Phillips Street (formerly Southac Street).
-In the early 1870s, Elizabeth Smith, daughter of abolitionist John J. Smith, started teaching at the Phillips School and was probably the first African American to teach in an integrated Boston public school.
+In 1863, the Phillips School moved to a new building on Phillips Street (formerly Southac Street) and became the Wendell Phillips School, named after the famed abolitionist and son of the school’s original namesake.
+In the early 1870s, Elizabeth Smith, daughter of abolitionist John J. Smith, started teaching at the Phillips School, likely becoming the first African American teacher in an integrated Boston public school.4

 Note: The Phillips School, a site on the Black Heritage Trail®, is a private residence and is not open to the public.